In shared usage, if other users are running jobs, you may experience a “waiting time” before your job starts.

-There are several ways to check the usage status of other users, including yourself.
+There are several ways to check the usage status of other users (including yourself).
+If you would like to visually confirm the status including the future schedule, the following web pages are available.

 OCTOPUS Usage Status SQUID Usage Status

-Depending on the status of the computer, there may be available computing nodes within the last few hours.
+Depending on the system status, compute nodes may become available within the next few hours.

-In the example below, it shows that there is a "gap time" of 5 hours from 15:55 on 3 nodes of the OCTOPUS general-purpose CPU node group.
+In the example below, it shows that there is a “gap time” of a few hours on one node in the SQUID general-purpose CPU node group until 15:00.

-By adjusting the elapsed time (elapstim_req) to fit into this "gap time" and submitting a job, there is a possibility that the calculation can be executed without waiting time.
+By adjusting the elapsed time (elapstim_req) to fit into such a “gap time” and submitting the job, your job may start immediately without waiting.

-The following example is a job script to execute a 24-hour calculation on the OCTOPUS general-purpose CPU node group.
+The following example is a job script to run a 24-hour computation on the SQUID general-purpose CPU node group.

-If you submit it as it is with qsub, it will not fit into the above "gap time", and there will be a wait for the calculation execution.
+If you submit it as-is with qsub, it will not fit into the “gap time” above, and you will likely need to wait before the job starts.

 #!/bin/bash